Museums, archives and collections

 Centre for Studies of Home – The Centre was launched in February 2011 and is a partnership between the Geffrye Museum of the Home and Queen Mary, University of London.

-Domestic space: an interdisciplinary research site on houses, homes and gardens – a project wihitn the Department of Humanities at Simon Fraser University in Vancouver, the site includes an extensive, searchable bibliography, an international events calendar and a collection of useful links.
+Domestic space: an interdisciplinary research site on houses, homes and gardens – a project within the Department of Humanities at Simon Fraser University in Vancouver, the site includes an extensive, searchable bibliography, an international events calendar and a collection of useful links.

 The Modern Interiors Research Centre (MIRC), Kingston University – MIRC acts as a dynamic focus for research within the disciplines of Design History, Architectural History, and Visual, Material and Spatial Culture, on the subject of the design of interiors of the ‘modern’ period (defined as 1870 to 1970).

 NET-HERITAGE Observatory – the NET-HERITAGE Observatory pilot web portal has been set up by the UK Arts and Humanities Research Council (AHRC) in response to the fragmentation and distributed nature of the European Research effort.
 The aim of the Observatory is to disseminate research and information on heritage science.
-NET-HERITAGE is a partnership of ministries, funding agencies and national RTD authorities from 14 European countries.

 Surface Tensions Research Cluster, University for the Creative Arts - Surface Tensions is a research cluster based at Rochester, with the aim of inspiring and drawing together research into the material qualities of designed objects, including fashion and textiles.